 - Ecological Footprints

-This unit will analyze the effects that human consumption of renewable and nonrenewable sources of energy has had on the surrounding ecosystem.
-Energy consumption varies around the world, and the availability of energy resources is determined by the geologic history of the region.
-In this unit, students will learn how to find sources of natural energy resources like coal, crude oil, and ore on the world map.
+This unit will analyze the effects human consumption of renewable and nonrenewable energy sources has on the surrounding ecosystem.
+Energy consumption varies around the world, and the availability of energy resources is determined by the region's geologic history.
+In this unit, you will learn how to find sources of natural energy resources such as coal, crude oil, and ore on the world map.

 You will learn about the following topics: